 3. Must Explore museums of Indianapolis:

-Museums are another great attractions of the city.
-Eiteljorg Museum of American Indians And Western Art has varied collections of western art, native American art historic objects, and the contemporary art, but one of the most attractive exhibits is the Jingle Rails exhibit, the G-scale model trains wonderland with nine working model trains moving around in the miniature landscape of Indianapolis.
+Museums are another great attraction of the city.
+Eiteljorg Museum of American Indians And Western Art has varied collections of Western art, native American art historic objects, and contemporary art, but one of the most attractive exhibits is the Jingle Rails exhibit, the G-scale model trains wonderland with nine working model trains moving around in the miniature landscape of Indianapolis.
 This is a fun visit for family travelers.

 Another attractive place for children and families is The Children’s Museum of Indianapolis, which hosts exhibits of dinosaurs in the Dinosphere displaying the skeletons of these prehistoric creatures found in the state.
 This is one of the many exciting exhibits here.